The benefits of sustainable weight loss

 Slow and steady weight loss

 Another day, another quick-fix weight-loss plan fills your social media feed, promising overnight success and an instant confidence boost.
 The slick marketing and dramatic ‘before’ and ‘after’ images can be persuasive and plenty of people are lured in by the idea of a ‘perfect body’ in just weeks.
-But the trouble with quick-fix solutions is that they often fail to talk about what happens after the dress size is dropped – there’s a real risk of re-gaining all that weight and then some.
+But the trouble with quick-fix solutions is that they often fail to talk about what happens after the dress size is dropped – there’s a real risk of regaining all that weight and then some.

 Why is slow weight loss best?

-There are lots of physiological and psychological benefits for losing weight slowly.
+There are lots of physiological and psychological benefits of losing weight slowly.
 To start with, it allows flexibility so you don’t have to sacrifice social catch-ups or that much-needed Friday night glass of wine.
 “For [weight loss] to be sustainable in the long term, you have to start small and make changes to your eating and movement habits that still fit into your lifestyle,” explains Dietitian and WW Program Developer Nicole Stride.
 “Cutting out whole food groups or positioning foods as good or bad often makes you want to eat them even more.
 That’s why it’s best to learn how to enjoy all the foods you love in moderation..”

 When you lose weight quickly through fasting or severe calorie restriction, you often lose muscle mass as well as fat, explains Stride.
 “But lean muscle mass is important for driving our metabolism,” she says.
 “When you lose weight slowly you’re more likely to preserve your lean muscle, which helps keeps your metabolism up and your body feeling more energetic.”